Netra321/pet-adoption-system/README.md

 💬 Feedback submission from adopters

-💰 Donation management

-📊 Dashboard for admin to view total requests, donations, and adoption stats
+📊 Dashboard for admin to view total pets, users, requests, appointments and adoption stats